 Snacks and Refreshments

 Children may bring a snack for morning break as it can sometimes be a long time from breakfast to lunch.
 Fruit and muesli bars are acceptable options, but no chocolate or crisps please.
+We are also a Nut Free school.
 All Foundation children received free milk through 'Cool to Milk' on a daily basis until they are 5.